 We are helping you in a number of ways:

-- discounts have been negotiated with the trust’s taxi provider, 23 Taxis, for patients and relatives travelling for appointments or visiting.
+Discounts have been negotiated with the trust’s taxi provider, Boro Taxis, for patients and relatives travelling for appointments or visiting.

-- patients on certain welfare benefits are reminded that they may be eligible for financial support to help with travelling costs.
+Patients on certain welfare benefits are being reminded that they may be eligible for financial support to help with travelling costs.
 This is under a national Hospital Transport Costs scheme.
 Further information is available from the trust’s cashiers’ offices.